tombensve/OptionsManager/docs/UserGuide.md

   These are very simple to use for handling options/config of both simple and complex structure.
 Each option can be documented using the annotations and a help text can be automatically generated from that.

-  **Please Note:**
-  A previous version of this utility exists on <http://optionsmanager.sf.net/>.
-  As of version 2.0 this has moved to github (<githib.com/tombensve/OptionsManager>) and also changed package from *se.biltmore...* to *se.natusoft...* The package change was required due to a bad decision by me to use the package name of a company I was part owner of, but in the end didn't work out as intended and I left.
-Thereby I have changed package to my own company name, which I really should have used from the beginning looking in the hind mirror :-).

 ##Terms used by this document